 And because of a delay arriving at the studio to record the song, Sammy Davis Jr's studio time was delayed while he waited in the hallway as Bill Haley recorded this song.
 Bill Haley had a #1 with this song and can be found on his album of the same name.

-The song peaked at #2 on Billboards R&B chart and #8 on the Hot 10.
-The song can be found on the "Chuck Berry Is On Top".
+The song peaked at #2 on Billboards R&B chart and #8 on the Hot 100 chart.
+The song can be found on the "Chuck Berry Is On Top" album.

 This song hails from the 1964 album "St Louis To Liverpool".
 Download the Chuck Berry Promised Land lyrics below.